Barry Soper: Jacinda Ardern will need her flak jacket over Budget debacle during question time

 Was it before they went public or after?
 Little has said he passed on the information he'd received from the spies in a "timely" way, which would tend to suggest he told them before they went public declaring the hack.
 Robertson implored National not to release any more documents because the hacked material was illegal.

 But then again, that depends on when the spies told Little.
 He's conveniently overseas this week.
-Pity his view's pretty crucial.
+Pity, his view's pretty crucial.

 Until now Jacinda Ardern's largely used the shelter of the State Services Commission inquiry into how Makhlouf allowed the hack claim to make it into the public arena.
 She seems to suggest they'll look at what and when ministers were told by the GCSB that a hack did not take place.